kurrent-io/documentation/docs/getting-started/use-cases/outbox/tutorial-3.md

 ## Step 5.
 Review the Consumer Group from KurrentDB Admin UI

-1. Navigate to the KurrentDB admin UI that you have went to in the previous part in the tutorial.
+1. Navigate to the KurrentDB Admin.

    ::: tip
-   If you are unsure what its URL is, you can execute the following script to find out:
+   If you are unsure what its URL is, you can execute the following script in your codespaces terminal to find out:

    ```sh
    ./scripts/get-kurrentdb-ui-url.sh